kitbagjs/query/docs/core-concepts/tags-invalidation.md

 ## Tags

 Often we have multiple queries to different functions that are related to each other.
-These queries that are otherwise unrelated could be grouped together.
-The group ensures an easy way to set or invalidate the cache for the whole group.
+These queries could be grouped together using a tag.
+The tag ensures an easy way to set or invalidate the cache for the whole group.

 ```vue
 <script lang="ts" setup>